 - Submucous resection: In this surgical procedure, a thin rod with a rotating blade is used to remove some of the turbinates’ mucous linings to open them up.
 In some cases, a small section of bone is also removed.

 - Septoplasty: In a more aggressive surgical procedure, portions of the turbinate are modified, shrunk, or completely removed.
 The easiest way to do this is by removing the lower turbinate.

 There is generally little pain associated with turbinate reduction surgery.
 If extensive work is needed, such as with a septoplasty, there may be some pain in the days after surgery.
 There will be bleeding and swelling following the surgery, but these should subside within the first week or two after surgery.
 Dr. Vincent Marin may schedule follow-up visits to remove some of the excess mucus using a small vacuum tube.

 Unlike elective cosmetic surgical procedures, the turbinate reduction should be covered by medical insurance.
 The procedure is meant to fix an existing functional problem that causes difficulty breathing.
 Dr. Marin’s office is more than happy to assist patients with any necessary paperwork, as well as with filing the claim.

 There is no reason to suffer through another allergy season.
 Turbinate reduction surgery may provide patients with the relief they need.
-Contact Marin Aesthetics to find out if you are a good candidate for treatment.
+Contact Marin Aesthetics to find out if you are the right candidate for treatment.